ravihara/ravihara.github.io/content/en/posts/java-class-vs-iface.md

 +++
-title = "Useful points for Java coding" description = "A set of useful points which I learnt while coding in Java" date = 2021-12-11T11:55:24+05:30 featured = true draft = false comment = true
+title = "Using abstract class and interface in Java" description = "A set of conditions to determine when to use an abstract class and when to use interface in Java" date = 2021-12-12T11:55:24+05:30 featured = true draft = false comment = true